 Healed the scrapes in every fall

-Beating from the bullies, she could not take
+Beating from the bullies, she screams!

-Again Alice, whispers--- "Kill Them All!"
+Again, Alice, whispers--- "Kill Them All!"

 No one ever said a word,

-when she stood by my side
+When she stood by my side

 She knew my eyes -When they cried!